tolgaoa/devdep5g/README.md

 From this point on, each gNB can be deployed as it was done in Step 6.

 ## Step 8: Running a new UE with a Different IMSI
-In order to run UEs that are different, one first needs to change the IMSI value of the modem, which have been hard-coded in the source code of the openairinterface5g project.
+In order to run UEs that are different, one first needs to change the IMSI value of the modem, which has been hard-coded in the source code of the openairinterface5g project.
 To create a new UE with a different IMSI, follow the steps below.
-1. Copy the latest tag of the official [openairinterface5g](https://gitlab.eurecom.fr/oai/openairinterface5g) RAN project into home directory of this repo clone at the start.
+1. Copy the latest tag of the official [openairinterface5g](https://gitlab.eurecom.fr/oai/openairinterface5g) RAN project into home directory of this repo cloned at the start.
 2. Inside the project, modify the [usim_interface.c](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/2021.w31/openair3/UICC/usim_interface.c) (found in /openair3/UICC) file by changing the IMSI value to the one you have selected.
-3. Copy the docker file which will be used to create the full build image into the /docker file of the openairinterface5g project
+3. Copy the docker file which will be used to create the full build image into the /docker directory of the openairinterface5g project
 ```
 $ cp /dockerfiles/Dockerfile.ran.ubuntu18 /openairinterface5g-YEAR.tag/docker/Dockerfile.ran.ubuntu18
 ```